Preston-Landers/QuietPlaces/Readme.md

 * Ringer switch on home screen can get out of sync with actual ringer status.
   * Need to register a listener for when the ringer changes, and update our switch from that
 * Current selection (of a Quiet Place) is lost when changing device orientation
+* There is a hard limit of 100 active geofences imposed by Location Services.
+  This isn't really handled gracefully.

 # Development Notes #